 Google-Kontoverknüpfung mit OAuth-basiertem App-Flip

-OAuth-based App Flip Linking (App Flip) allows your users to easily and quickly link their accounts in your authentication system to their Google accounts.
-If your app is installed on your user’s phone when they initiate the account linking process, they are seamlessly flipped to your app to obtain user authorization.
+OAuth-based App Flip Linking (App Flip) allows your users to quickly link their accounts in your authentication system to their Google Accounts.
+If your app is installed on your user's phone when they initiate the account linking process, they are seamlessly flipped to your app to obtain user authorization.

-This approach provides a faster and easier linking process since the user does not have to re-enter their username and password to authenticate; instead, App Flip leverages the credentials from the user's account on your app.
-Once a user has linked their Google account with your app, they can take advantage of any integrations that you have developed.
+This approach provides a faster linking process since the user does not have to re-enter their username and password to authenticate; instead, App Flip leverages the credentials from the user's account on your app.
+Once a user has linked their Google Account with your app, they can take advantage of any integrations that you have developed.

 You can set up App Flip for both iOS and Android apps.